Alumni Books

 Coffee Nation: How One Commodity Transformed the Early United States

-Michelle McDonald, MA ’94 (Museum Studies), examines how coffee tied the economic future of the early United States to the wider Atlantic world.
+Michelle McDonald, MA ’94 (museum studies), examines how coffee tied the economic future of the early United States to the wider Atlantic world.

 Washington DC then and now with an image of the Capitol Building